John P. Kennedy: Retirement from public office

 Kennedy retired from elected and appointed offices in March 1853 when President Fillmore left office, but he remained very active in both Federal and state of Maryland politics, supporting Fillmore in 1856, when Fillmore won Maryland's electoral votes and Kennedy's brother Anthony won a U.S. Senate seat.
-His name was mentioned as one of the vice-presidential prospects on the Republican ticket alongside Abraham Lincoln in 1860 (which would have meant that Abraham Lincoln would be on the same ticket as a man named "John Kennedy").
+His name was mentioned as one of the vice-presidential prospects on the Republican ticket alongside Abraham Lincoln in 1860.
 Instead, Kennedy was the Maryland chairman of the Constitutional Union Party, which nominated John Bell and Edward Everett for the Presidency.
 Kennedy played an instrumental leadership role in the Union Party's successful effort to end slavery in Maryland in 1864.
 This had to be done at the state level because the Emancipation Proclamation did not apply to the state.
 At the end of the American Civil War – during which he forcefully supported the Union – he advocated amnesty for former rebels.

 During this time, he had a summer home overlooking the south branch of the Patapsco River upstream near Orange Grove-Avalon-Ilchester off the main western line of the Baltimore and Ohio Railroad now in the area of Patapsco Valley State Park, which was devastated by a disastrous flood in 1868.

 Kennedy died in Newport, Rhode Island, on August 18, 1870, and is buried in Greenmount Cemetery in Baltimore, Maryland.